MOstafaZaRiaa/monitoring-k8s-using-prometheus/README.md

 # Monitoring Kubernetes Cluster with Prometheus and Grafana

-In This project we install Kubernates from scratch
+In This project we install Kubernates, Prometheus and Grafana from scratch.
+And use Prometheus to monitor Kubernates cluster.
 ## Prerequisites

 - Docker